 Immediately after a disaster, many people find themselves in the position of being unable to confirm the fate of someone important to them.
+The Great East Japan Earthquake (2011) was just such a situation.
 Not being able to confirm a loved one’s condition can be very stressful for family and friends.
 They may become unstable due to anxiety from thinking about the missing person or being depressed by the thought that the person may be gone or possibly still alive.
-In addition, you may feel hurt by unthinking people who say “Forget about it,” or “Let it go”.
+In addition, you may feel hurt by people who say “Forget about it,” or “Let it go”.
 The state of mind of such family members and friends who are missing a loved one is called “ambiguous loss”.
 This is the concept proposed by Dr. Pauline Boss of the University of Minnesota in the United States.
 Ambiguous loss has two meanings.
 One is a situation in which a loved one’s life or death cannot be confirmed (Type 1).
 The other is when a loved one is present but they are psychologically lost because of changed conditions (Type 2).
-The state of the life or death of the loved one cannot be confirmed corresponds to Type 1.
-The condition in which one cannot return home even though their house exists, such as in Fukushima, falls under Type 2.
+The state of the life or death of the loved one cannot be confirmed (=Missing) corresponds to Type 1.
+The condition in which one cannot return home even though their house exists, such as in Fukushima after the Great East Japan Earthquake, falls under Type 2.
 Ambiguous loss has no answer.
-No one definitely can say whether the person is alive or deceased.
-Thus, the family will continue to wait for him/her, not knowing how to consider his or her condition, how to spend everyday life, how to live their own life, and how to think about the missing person.
-This is a very unstable condition that makes it difficult for a person know what to think.
+No one definitely can say whether the person is alive or deceased (Type 1).
+Thus, the family will continue to wait for him/her, not knowing how to consider the missing condition, how to spend everyday life, how to live their own life, and how to think about the missing person.
+This is a very unstable condition that makes it difficult to know what to think.
 Also, each family member may have different perceptions and feelings.
 Even if the missing person is believed to be dead, people may hope and keep waiting unless death is confirmed.
 What should family members do in such cases?
 In many cases, they think they have to let it go on their own, while others are pressed by surrounding people to do so.
 It is very hard to determine.
 Dr. Boss recommends the following: “There is no need to decide,” because in those cases, “I can’t decide” is the most reasonable position.
-Though it is difficult to cope with any “unclear” condition, it is necessary for family members to do so.
-Therefore, those who are still struggling with not knowing the fate of their loved ones do not have to “choose an answer”.
+Though it is difficult to live in “unclear” condition, it is necessary for family members to cope.
+Therefore, those who are still struggling with not knowing the fate of their loved ones do not have to “decide an answer”.
 If you do not want to attend mourning ceremonies for the deceased, you don’t have to attend, and you don’t have to force yourself to hold a funeral to confirm the person’s death.
 However, it is important to do things that remind you of the loved one to maintain a feeling of attachment.
 For example, talking about the person with the family, displaying his/her photos, or displaying his/her favorite flowers can help maintaining a connection with the person.
 Sometimes it is good to talk a little about your current thoughts to people in the same position, your family, and those who understand your thoughts.
 Even if the other person feels differently than you, that does not mean you are wrong.
 Because the situation is ambiguous and uncertain, thoughts and ideas vary from person to person.
-Dealing with ambiguous loss starts with the concept that each person can have a different mindset.
+Coping with ambiguous loss starts with the concept that each person can have a different mindset.
 People around you and yourself can support each other when they become aware of it.
-When you feel that your thoughts have been respected, you can take the next step. * If your family has a member missing, please refer to “Ambiguous Lost Information Website”.
+When you feel that your thoughts have been respected, you can take the next step. * If you’d like to know more information of ambiguous loss, please refer to “Ambiguous Lost Information Website”.